 But nutrition we ignore, and I can’t help thinking… what’s the point in prescribing exercise if we aren’t optimising the body to make the most of the exercises we prescribe.
 In the post injury and surgical situation our bodies are affected by inflammation, why aren’t we suggesting nutritional methods to reduce inflammation?
 In obese patients and clients why aren’t we discussing how nutrition may reduce their musculoskeletal symptoms?
-Yes we could leave it to the dieticians, but do they are about anything other than what protein shakes a cancer patient should have!?
+Yes we could leave it to the dieticians, but I am very sad to say that I have not had the best experiences with this approach.

 After activity and nutrition, sleep is going to be the next big topic of conversation.
 Sleep is when all the restorative magic occurs.
 If we’re not sleeping we’re not healing.
 Worse than that, if we’re not sleeping we’re creating opportunities for breakdown!
 Increasing use of technology is the major factor continuing to the detrimental affects of lack of sleep.
 Computers and mobile devices etc all emit blue light which affects sleep quality.
 In addition to this stimulation in the form of, for example, activity, tv and video games, late night eating, alcohol, caffeine (has a 10 hour half life on average!) all contribute to reduced quality sleep and therefore less time for restoration.
 Why aren’t we talking to our patients about this to optimise their healing and performance?